 If you’re an HR leader or CEO fielding this question, here’s my advice:

-1. Be transparent about why cash-in-lieu of coverage isn’t viable-explain ACA penalties, tax implications, and the risk to employees.
+- Be transparent about why cash instead of coverage isn't possible — explain ACA penalties, tax implications, and the risk to employees.

-3. Explore modern alternatives like the WellthCare system, which align employee and employer interests-building health and wealth without the need for opt-out cash.
-As the WellthCare ecosystem shows, employees who use preventive care earn store credits, reduce out-of-pocket costs, and build retirement wealth-all while lowering employer claim costs.
+- Explore modern alternatives like the WellthCare system, which aligns employee and employer interests — building health and wealth without the need for opt-out cash.
+As the WellthCare ecosystem shows, employees who use preventive care earn store credits, reduce out-of-pocket costs, and build retirement wealth — all while lowering employer claim costs.

-In short: no, you generally cannot opt out of health benefits and take cash instead-but with WellthCare, you don’t need to.
-You can have better health, lower costs, and automatic wealth, all from one integrated system that pays you back for doing the right thing.
+No, you can't opt out of health benefits and take cash instead — but with WellthCare, you don't have to.
+You get better health, lower costs, and automatic wealth, all from one system that pays you back for doing the right thing.